Ajith2303/SpringBootMetroReservationSystem/README.md

-# SpringBootMetroReservationSystem# Chennai Metro Ticket Booking System
+ Chennai Metro Ticket Booking System

 This is a Spring Boot web application that allows users to book tickets for Chennai Metro Rail.
 Users can add, view, update, and delete bookings, with routes listed for various Chennai metro stations.